sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-23-The First Rule of Fast Triton Kernels- Coalesce Your Memory Access.md

 Now you understand why this pattern appears in every Triton kernel - it's specifically designed to ensure consecutive memory access!

-## Conclusion: You GPU is not lame the memory access principles you are using are not efficient
+## Conclusion: It's Not the GPU, It's the Memory Access

 Today you learned the **single most important concept** in GPU optimization: